Community Recycling Hub: Glass, Cardboard & Cans (Mon–Sat) — Lakewood, CO

 - Recycling Definitions & Standards: LMC § 13.06.027

-- Program Highlights: Properties voluntarily arrange recycling service with licensed haulers; city provides drop-off centers and recycling education.
+- Program Highlights: Properties voluntarily arrange recycling service with licensed haulers; city provides drop-off centers and resident education.

 - City Resources: Lakewood Recycling Page · Zero Waste & Circularity Program